 German Meals at Oma’s

-“German Meals at Oma’s”, was written by Gerhild Fulson, the force behind the website/blog Quick German Recipes Just like Oma.
+“German Meals at Oma’s” was written by Gerhild Fulson, the force behind the website/blog Quick German Recipes, Just like Oma.
 This is the cookbook you need if you miss having Oma stand next to you while you recreate those meals you remember from childhood.
-There’s nothing overly fancy about these dishes… although there definitely are a few ‘Holiday meal’ recipes included.
-Mostly, these are recipes for the German food we remember, and grew up eating.
+There’s nothing overly fancy about these dishes, although a few ‘Holiday meal’ recipes are included.
+Mostly, these are recipes for the German food we remember and grew up eating.
 There is a photo included for every dish, and best of all, Oma’s corner has some great tips for each recipe (just like your Oma is whispering in your ear).
 German Meals at Oma’s is great for new and experienced cooks.
-She also has a wonderful Baking Book!
+She also has an excellent Baking Book!
 Baking Just Like Oma- by Gerhild Fulson, my Review

 German Meals at Oma’s: Traditional Dishes for the Home Cook